vikasnkumar/financeta/indicators.md

 ## Overlap Studies

-These group of indicators work with the Close price of the security being used as the input.
+These group of <u>trend following</u> indicators work with the Close price of the security being used as the input.
 They overlap the actual security price chart and hence the name.

 ### Moving Average (MA)